bishowlovespython/bishowlovespython/docs/index.md

 # Home

-The `dir()` function in Python is a built-in function used to get a list of attributes of an object.
+The `dir()` function in Python is a ==built-in function== used to get a list of attributes of an object.
 It's a powerful tool for introspection, allowing you to explore the properties and methods available for various objects.

 ## Syntax: